Railfan

-A railfan, train fan, rail buff or train buff (American English), railway enthusiast, railway buff, anorak (British English), gunzel (Australian English), trainspotter (British English) or ferroequinologist is a person who is recreationally interested in trains and rail transport systems.
+A railfan, train fan, rail buff, train enthusiast, or train buff (American English), railway enthusiast, railway buff, anorak (British English), gunzel (Australian English), trainspotter (British English) or ferroequinologist is a person who is recreationally interested in trains and rail transport systems.

 Railfans often combine their interest with other hobbies, especially photography and videography, radio scanning, railway modelling, studying railroad history and participating in railway station and rolling stock preservation efforts.
 There are many magazines and websites dedicated to railfanning and railway enthusiasts, including Trains, Railfan & Railroad, The Railway Magazine, Locomotive Magazine and Railway Gazette International.

 Other names

 In the United Kingdom, rail enthusiasts are often called trainspotters or anoraks.
 The term gricer has been used in the UK since at least 1969 and is said to have been current in 1938 amongst members of the Manchester Locomotive Society, according to the Oxford English Dictionary.
 There has been speculation that the term derives from "grouser", one who collects dead grouse after a shoot, but other etymologies have also been suggested.

 In Australia, they are sometimes referred to as "gunzels".

 In Japan rail enthusiasts are known as densha otaku, although numerous terms exist to describe activities falling within the category including Toritetsu for fans of photographing and/or filming trains, Nori-tetsu (people who enjoy travelling by train) and Eki-tetsu (enthusiasts of train station architecture).

 In the United States, they can be referred to pejoratively as "foamers".
 There is a dispute over the origin of this term.
-Some cite the extensive use of styrofoam to create scenery and landscaping in model railroad building, while others trace its origins to the related term "Foamite" (which stands for "Far Out and Mentally Incompetent Train Enthusiast") or claim it refers to "the notion of foaming-at-the-mouth craziness".
+Some cite the extensive use of styrofoam to create scenery and landscaping in model railroad building, while others trace its origins to the related term "Foamite" (which stands for "Far Out And Mentally Incompetent Train Enthusiast") or claim it refers to "the notion of foaming-at-the-mouth craziness" in a manner similar to rabid animals.

-"Ferroequinologist" derives from the use of "Iron horse" as a nickname for early steam locomotives.
+"Ferroequinologist" derives from ferroequus, a New Latin calque of "iron horse" (the oft-used nickname for early steam locomotives).